 What do you call your screws Nypatch®?

 Rigid couplings shouldn't be used on misaligned shafts.
-The lateral forces working on the coupling as a result of misalignment could lead to premature failure of the shafts, bearings or couplings due to wear and metal fatigue.
+The lateral forces working on the coupling due to misalignment could lead to premature failure of the shafts, bearings, or couplings due to wear and metal fatigue.

 © 2024 Ruland Manufacturing Co., Inc. All rights reserved